doiim/waku-chat-vue-plugin/README.md

     ```
     To change user’s nickname.

-- `cssConfig`: (Object) Allow you to change css colors.
+- `cssConfig`: (Object) (optional) - Allow you to change css colors.
 If you don’t set any of them, a default value will be applied.
 They are:
-    * primaryColor
+    * primaryColor: (string)(optional) - primary color in a string format
-    * primaryColorHover
+    * primaryColorHover: (string)(optional) - primary color hover in a string format
-    * primaryTextColor
+    * primaryTextColor: (string)(optional) - primary text color in a string format
-    * secondaryColor
+    * secondaryColor: (string)(optional) - secondary color in a string format
-    * secondaryColorHover
+    * secondaryColorHover: (string)(optional) - secondary color hover in a string format
-    * secondaryTextColor
+    * secondaryTextColor: (string)(optional) - secondary text color in a string format
-    * backgroundColor
+    * backgroundColor: (string)(optional) - background color in a string format
-    * myMessageColor
+    * myMessageColor: (string)(optional) - color for my messages in a string format
-    * myMessageTextColor
+    * myMessageTextColor: (string)(optional) - text color for my messages in a string format
-    * otherMessageColor
+    * otherMessageColor: (string)(optional) - color for others messagesin a string format
-    * otherMessageTextColor
+    * otherMessageTextColor: (string)(optional) - text color for others messagesin a string format

 ## Examples
 You can find a vue example [here](https://github.com/doiim/waku-chat-vue).